A Day Trip to Kilkenny, Ireland

-Like many places in Ireland Kilkenny has a castle (Kilkenny Castle) and it’s one of the main attractions in Kilkenny.
-The grounds of the castle (a.k.a outside) is free, but if you want to go inside (and do a self-guided tour), it’ll cost €8.
-The castle was built in the 4th Earl of Pembroke (William Marshal).
-Building began in 1195 and finished in 1213, but the castle (like many in Ireland) has been added on to and renovated over the years.
-The tour is self guided, but you’ll get a pamphlet to read.
-Give yourself about an hour to go through Kilkenny Castle.
+Like many places in Ireland, Kilkenny has a castle (Kilkenny Castle) and it’s one of the main attractions in this city.
+The grounds of the castle are free to wander around, but if you want to go inside (and do a self-guided tour), it’ll cost €8.
+The castle was built by the 4th Earl of Pembroke (William Marshal).
+Building the castle began in 1195 and finished in 1213, but the castle (like many in Ireland) has been added on to and renovated over the years.
+The tour is self-guided, but you’ll get a pamphlet to read.
+Give yourself at least an hour to go through Kilkenny Castle.
 Don’t forget to tour the grounds as well.
 Ireland knows how to do gardens.

-Smithwick’s (pronounced as Smithick’s…they don’t pronounce the W in this name when you’re in Ireland) is a type of beer that originates from Kilkenny.
+Smithwick’s (pronounced as Smithick’, they don’t pronounce the W in this name when you’re in Ireland) is a beer that originates from Kilkenny.
 It’s a pretty standard Irish beer (along with Guinness of course) to find outside of Ireland.
 In Kilkenny, they have the Smithwick’s Experience, which is where Smithwick’s was brewed (until brewing moved to Dublin).
 The Smithwick’s Experience is at the site of an old Franciscan Monastery.
 Here in the 13th Century monks first began brewing beer using the local water.
 John Smithwick and Richard Cole went into business together in 1710 and started Smithwick’s and Sons Brewing Company.
 The tour is about an hour and costs €15 or €13 if you book online in advance.
 Online tickets are good for up to 12 months.

 After my liquid lunch at the Smithwick’s Experience, I decided to go for lunch at a pub called The Playwright.
-Most pubs in Ireland serve food (at least during the day) and also allows kids (again usually during the day).
-Pubs are a casual place to have a drink and grab a bite to eat a pretty affordable price (for sit down casual dining).
+Most pubs in Ireland serve food (at least during the day) and also allow kids (again usually during the day).
+Pubs are a casual place to have a drink and grab a bite to eat at a pretty affordable price (for sit down casual dining).
 My lunch came to about €13 and was pretty delicious.
-I got the lamb shank and a mineral (which you might know as pop/soda).
+I got the lamb shank and a mineral (a.k.a pop/soda).

 Churches, Cathedral, and Round Towers